- Mental Health

 What do you think was on Helen Keller’s list of the “best and most beautiful things in the world?”
 She was blind and deaf, but she could touch; still, she excluded tangible objects, making it clear that her emphasis was beauty of intangibles we can only feel—with the heart.

-When we move beyond the visual as Keller suggested, what do we have left on our list of beauty we can feel?
+When we move beyond the visual as Keller suggested, we discover many other types beauty that our hearts can feel.

 Can your heart feel the beauty beyond what your eyes see here?